jozefzatko/assignment-gis-jozefzatko/documentation.md

 [Project source with specification](https://github.com/jozefzatko/assignment-gis-jozefzatko/)

-# Screenshots
+## Screenshots

-Search in freshwater lakes, reservoirs and rivers
+Search in freshwater lakes, reservoirs and rivers by different parameters
 ![Screenshot](screenshots/screenshot1.png)

-Show details
+Show details of lake
 ![Screenshot](screenshots/screenshot2.png)

-Ecoregions of the world
+All ecoregions of the world
 ![Screenshot](screenshots/screenshot3.png)

 Ecoregion details
 ![Screenshot](screenshots/screenshot4.png)

-# Frontend
+## Frontend
 Application frontent consists of:
-- Mapbox(v2.2) map showing freshwater geodata and referenced from other views - `gis_rails_app/app/views/to_render/map/_map.html.erb`
+- Mapbox(v2.2.2) map showing freshwater geodata and referenced from other views - `gis_rails_app/app/views/to_render/map/_map.html.erb`
 - Application views locatated in: `gis_rails_app/app/views`

-Frontent views get data directly from Rails controllers.
+Frontend views get data directly from Rails controllers.
 Communication between Javascript of Mapbox and Rails controllers is provided by Gon gem.
+Mapbox frontend shows array of GeoJSON-s on the map.
+This arrray is created in controllers.

+Lakes, reservoirs and rivers are shown as Mapbox markers, ecoregions as geometry.

-# Backend
+## Backend
 Application backend retrieves geodata from database.
 Application has defined 4 models in `gis_rails_app/app/models`:
 - Country (all countries of the world)
 - Continent (continents of the world)
 - Freshwater (selected freshwater lakes, reservoirs and rivers)
-- FreshwaterEcoregion (426 freshwater ecoregions of the world according to WWF organisation) Models providemainly data preprocessing.
+- FreshwaterEcoregion (426 freshwater ecoregions of the world according to WWF organisation)

+Models provide mainly data preprocessing.

 Selection of data for views is implemented in controllers `freshwaters_controller.rb` and `freshwater_ecoregions_controller.rb`

 Data are selected using ActiveRecord.
 ST functions are executed by raw SQL queries.

 ## Database
-Application database is build on PostgreSQL (v9.3) with PostGIS extension (v2.2.2).
+Application database is build on PostgreSQL (v9.3) with PostGIS extension (v2.2).
 Schema is captured in `gis_rails_app/db/schema.rb`.

 Data seed into db is implemented in `gis_rails_app/db/seeds.rb`.
 Majority of ST functions are executed here because of performance.